 - Resolution: 1080p

 The EUG Wireless Projector offers a lot for a budget option.
 With multiple inputs, this LED projector has a lamp life of up to 50,000 hours.
+While it should last ages, it will die one day, so you should know how to tell (our guide).
 It also supports images up to 200-inches, but is a long-throw model so will need more distance between the projector and the screen.

 As a projector that costs less than $400, this option is a great way to game and watch movies without breaking the bank to do so.